opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     **optional**
     Specifies when the candidate filed for the contest (date).

+registration_status
+    **optional**
+    Registration of the candidate.
+Enumerated among:

+    - *filed:* The candidate filed for office but is not qualified.
+    - *qualified:* The candidate qualified for the contest.
+    - *withdrawn:* The candidate withdrew from the contest (but may still be on the ballot).
+    - *write-in:* While the candidate's name did not appear on the ballot, he or she nonetheless campaigned for voter to write in his or her name.

 is_incumbent
     **optional**
     Indicates whether the candidate is seeking re-election to a public office he/she currently holds (boolean).